universal-meaning-map/docs/readme.md

 > How to make any sense of anything if everything is concerning the semantics of a particular `mind` as opposed to an agreed understanding of the meaning of something?
 >
 The view in this regard is that an "agreed understanding" is an illusion and we should acknowledge it by being explicit on its representation, as opposed to embracing a fallacy of shared meaning.
-If there is a "shared meaning" is a fuzzy one and emergent behaviour, as opposed to a, seek one.
+If there is a "shared meaning" is a fuzzy emergent behaviour, as opposed to an explicit sought one.

 ### Comparison with the Semantic Web
 Certain elements may seem similar to the `Semantic web` (and other similar protocols), but there are very significant differences: